-These measures are applicable from Wednesday 18 March 2020 at noon until 19 April 2020.
-They can be, after evaluation, extended by two weeks (so until 3 May 2020).
+These measures are applicable from Wednesday 18 March 2020 at noon until 3 May 2020.

 Compliance with these measures is actively monitored.
 Monitoring is done through a phone or email survey on the implemented measures and, sometimes, followed by an on-site visit.
 Non-essential companies will, in case of infringement, receive a warning.
 In case a follow-up inspection shows that the measures are still not being respected, closure can be imposed, as has occurred already in certain cases.
 Critical businesses are also subject to active surveillance, either by the police or by the Inspection of Well-being Control at Work.
-If (permanent) violations are found, the inspection can also order the cessation of activity or the closure of the workplace of these companies for non-compliance with Wellbeing legislation, based on the possibilities provided by the Social Penal Code.
+If (permanent) violations are determined, the inspection can also order the cessation of activity or the closure of the workplace of these companies for non-compliance with Well-being legislation, based on the possibilities provided by the Social Penal Code.